d-flood/criticus/README.md

 ![transcribe](images/transcribe.png)

 2. Tendon will convert the TEI XML into a plain text file with uncertain letters and lacunae preserved as underdots and bracketed text.
-    - This intermediary step of TEI to plain text is because I wanted to have a simple and easily searchable representation of my transcriptions in addition to the document-accurate TEI version.
-The format of this output is one verse per line with full references (e.g., "Rom 1:1 παυλος.....Rom 1:2...").
-Words that a broken because of a newline are reliably restored because the TEI XML is parsed when converted to plain text.
+    - This intermediary step of TEI to plain text exists because I wanted to have a simple and easily searchable representation of my transcriptions in addition to the document-accurate TEI version.
+The format of this output is one verse per line with full SBL style references (e.g., "Rom 1:1 παυλος.....Rom 1:2...").
+Words that are broken because of a line break are reliably restored.

-3. Tendon can convert a plain text file into the JSON files that can be loaded by the CE.
+3. Tendon can convert either plain text files or TEI XML transcriptions files into JSON files that can be loaded by the CE.
 ![prepare json](images/prepare_json.png)
     - The user can choose whether to convert an entire text document or any range of verses in that document.
     - Once the selection of verses is determined, Tendon identifies individual verses and creates everything that is required by the CE: a witness directory, metadata JSON file, and one JSON formatted transcription file per verse.
-    - Right now there is only an option to convert XML to plain text, and plain text to JSON.
-I have a working script to move straight from XML to JSON and correctly encode different correctors.
-I would like to make it a little more 'general purpose' so that it is likely to work for most cases.
-This is coming soon because it will be helpful to my own project.
+    - JSON files can be created from either a plain text file or directly from the TEI XML output of the OTE.
+Each option may be more desirable depending upon the context.
+        - Converting from plain text files may be helpful for those who do not wish to transcribe their documents with the OTE or use TEI encoding.
+This is also the most reliable method I have for generating JSON versions of the transcription because the conversion is relatively straightforward.
+        - Converting directly from TEI XML to JSON is the ideal choice.
+TEI encoded transcriptions can preserve information such as scribal corrections, and which scribe was responsible for the correction.
+This information can be collected and transferred into the resulting JSON file so that the CE will interpret it as a correction and pass this information into the collation output file.
+While a direct TEI to JSON conversion is the ideal, it is the most difficult for me to code.
+TEI XML and JSON have no equivalency, so every TEI encoding that one would like to pass into the JSON version must be specifically handled.
+            - Presently, the conversion script can preserve encoding related to corrections.
+Other features are passed over for now.
+I hope to improve the script over the course of my present research, but it is adequate for my own needs right now.
+            - Concerning lacunae, I have chosen not to pass this information into the JSON file as metadata, but instead it is passed directly into the text by enclosing the lacunose text in brackets.
+This has been sufficient so far because the CE is flexible enough that these sections of text can be tagged as lacunose during the collation stage of the workflow.
+It would be ideal to encode this information as well, but this is where things stand for now.

 4. Tendon allows the user to easily edit the CE configuration file; this is how one adds or removes witnesses to be collated and which witness should be the basetext.
 ![collate](images/collate.png)
-5. The result of this workflow is a collation of one verse or other small unit of text.
+5. The result of this workflow is a collation of one verse or other short unit of text.
 I have another tool, the [Apparatus Explorer](https://github.com/d-flood/apparatus-explorer), which can combine these individual verse-collation files into larger files comprising, for example, a whole chapter or book.

 # Dependencies
 * Presently, Python 3.6+ and the following external libraries are required: